How Employee Bonuses Are Taxed by the IRS

 How the IRS taxes employers

-Employer payroll taxes make up the rest of the pot for Social Security and Medicare.
+Employer payroll taxes on bonuses make up the rest of the pot for Social Security and Medicare.
 Employers match the same 6.2% tax for Social Security and 1.45% for Medicare that employees pay, up to the annual income limit.

 Deducting bonuses as a business expense

 All payments made to employees are tax-deductible business expenses.
 Payroll taxes are also deductible, which lowers the total business income for tax purposes.
-If you use Square Payroll, you can access your tax forms directly in your dashboard.
+If you use Square Payroll, you can access your tax forms directly in your Dashboard.

 Don’t let bonus taxation overwhelm your business